When & How to Transplant the 7 Most Popular Spring Plants & Herbs

 Can You Transplant All Your Plants?

-However, you must keep in mind that not all plants are fit to transplant – this is especially true if you are growing taproots such as carrots, beets, radishes, and the like.
-Since these root crops grow underground, transplanting them would disturb their growth and destroy their roots, so it’s best to start these vegetables from seed and leave it in one place.
+Not all plants are fit to transplant – this is especially true for taproots such as carrots, beets, radishes, and similar crops.
+Since these root crops grow underground, transplanting them would disturb their growth and damage their roots, so it’s best to start these vegetables from seed and leave them in one place.
 Squash, cucumbers, melons, eggplants, and beans also don’t transplant well due to their delicate roots.
-However, there are some cases where you can successfully transplant them, but you must do so with utmost care.
-We suggest that if you plan on growing any of these products in your garden, make sure you have already planned out a dedicated spot for them.
+However, you can successfully transplant them with utmost care.
+Plan a dedicated spot for these plants in your garden.

 How to Select Good Plants for Transplant?

-If you want to take the quicker route and not start from seeds, we’ll share with you some tips on how to select suitable transplants when you’re shopping in the garden center.
+If you want to take the quicker route and not start from seeds, we’ll share some tips on how to select suitable transplants when you’re shopping in the garden center.

 Look for Short and Bushy Plants

-First off, when you’re choosing a seedling, the most important thing you want to look for is short, bushy plants with dark green leaves, which is a good sign of health.
-And if you take a closer look, you should check for strong white roots, but make sure that they are not circulating too much of the topsoil (in which case it is a sign of stress because the roots are searching for nutrients).
-Don’t pick the large plants or the ones that have already flowered and bore fruit.
-A mature seedling will have less energy to yield fruit once you transplant them in your garden since they are too focused on growing their fruit.
-In contrast, a young plant with no fruit will have all the energy to focus on spreading its roots in your garden and adjusting to a new environment, which in turn will leave you with more yields in the future.
+When choosing a seedling, look for short, bushy plants with dark green leaves, which is a good sign of health.
+Check for strong white roots, but make sure they are not circulating too much of the topsoil, which indicates stress.
+Don’t pick large plants or those that have already flowered and borne fruit.
+A young plant with no fruit will have more energy to focus on spreading its roots and adjusting to a new environment, resulting in better yields in the future.

 Look Out for Bugs